tobiKaboom/stroke/README.md

 > mae

 # case
-to add to the jankiness, you can of course just mount a pcb over the other and keep it as a sandwich, or you could print the case made by me, compatible with the board, or obabo's one, which is much better but not compatible because it requires a daughter board while i use an rp2040 zero, and i swear i cannot integrate circuits so i guess obabo's case is good if you want to handwire?
+to add to the jankiness, you can of course just mount a pcb over the other and keep it as a sandwich, or use obabo's one, which is much better but not compatible because it requires a daughter board while i use an rp2040 zero, and i swear i cannot integrate circuits so i guess obabo's case is good if you want to handwire?

 # disclaimer
 this board has not been tested and i do not claim responsibility over any errors or malfunctions in the pcb, case, plate or any other component